shabazy/shabazy/README.md

 ### Hi, this is Gokhan Ensep 👋

-I'm currently working for Kuehne+Nagel company as Senior Software Engineer and living in Tallin, Estonia.
+I'm currently working for Kuehne+Nagel company as a Senior Software Engineer and living in Tallin, Estonia.

 I'm interesting in useful tech stacks to make my development life easier.